Coupled-Layer Construction of Quantum Product Codes

-\textit{Comparison to concatenated codes}.
+\textit{Relation to concatenated codes}.
 It is insightful to compare the tensor product to concatenated codes~\cite{knill1996concatenated} (here we assume they are CSS for simplicity).
 Let CSS$_1$ and CSS$_2$ be the outer and inner codes, respectively.
 The concatenated code replaces physical qubits of CSS$_2$ by logical qubits of CSS$_1$.
 Thus, to construct the concatenated code, we take $n_2$ copies of CSS$_1$ and enforce the combination of logicals given by checks in CSS$_2$ by adding them to the stabilizer group.
 A problem of concatenated codes is that if the logicals of CSS$_1$ have large distance, the concatenated code will have large-weight stabilizers.
 For example, take the two codes to be the bit-flip and phase-flip repetition codes on $L$ qubits.
-The concatenated code is a generalization of Shor's code with weight $2L$ stabilizers.
+The concatenated code is a generalization of Shor's code with weight $2L$ stabilizers (see Fig.~\ref{fig:shor}).
 Moreover, the stabilizer group of concatenated codes is not symmetric under swapping CSS$_1$ and CSS$_2$.

 The tensor product solves the problem of large weight stabilizers by \emph{gauging} them.
 With the help of ancillas, the global enforcement of the stabilizers can instead be broken down into local enforcements given by $\alpha$/$\beta$ for the $X$/$Z$-logicals, respectively.
 Importantly, the product of these local terms reproduces the original large stabilizers in the concatenated code, which is why they are still enforced.
-Moreover, the resulting product code is symmetric, and the logicals still take the same form~\cite{supp}.
-For Shor's code, the resulting code after gauging the large-weight stabilizers is a surface code, which is the tensor product of the repetition codes (see Fig.~\ref{fig:shor}).
-Moreover, the logicals of Shor's code (a horizontal $X$-string and a vertical $Z$-string) is inherited into the surface code.
+Moreover, the resulting product code is symmetric, and the logicals still take the same form.
+For Shor's code, the resulting code after gauging the large-weight stabilizers is a surface code, which is the tensor product of the repetition codes~\cite{supp}.

 \textit{Subtleties with metachecks.} There are instances where our coupled layered construction (code switching) can give more terms in the stabilizer group than those from the naive tensor product.
 For example, taking the product of the 2D classical Ising model in the $Z$-basis, and the repetition code in the $X$-basis, produces the 3D TC, but with one orientation of plaquette stabilizers missing.
 In contrast, the coupled-layer construction will automatically include such terms.
 This subtlety is related to the existence of local metachecks of the 2D Ising model, which is not present in previous examples.
 By including local metachecks, which are plaquettes of the square lattice, into the chain complex, one can recover the 3D TC.
 In general, by extending the chain complex to include all low weight metachecks (and relations among them) before taking the tensor product, one can recover the correct coupled-layer construction~\cite{supp}.